1983 European Amateur Team Championship: Teams

-Other participating teams

 Winners

 Team Scotland won the opening 36-hole competition, with a score of 8 over par 718.

 Individual leader was Peter McEvoy, England, with a score of 8-under-par 134, five strokes ahead of Tore Christian Sviland, Norway.
 In his second round, McEvoy scored 8 birdies and 10 pars for an 8-under-par 63 score on the Chantilly course.

 Team Ireland won the gold medal, earning their third title, beating Spain in the final 5–2.
 Team Italy earned the bronze on third place, after beating Scotland 4–3 in the bronze match.